robtzou/Battleship/README.md

 # How to run program

-Open your terminal, run the following: git clone https://github.com/robtzou/Battleship Make sure the cloned folder is in your wording directory. e.g. pwd -> Downloads/Battleship To run the program type: python3 main.py [name]
+Open your terminal, run the following: 'git clone https://github.com/robtzou/Battleship'

+Make sure the cloned folder is in your wording directory. e.g. pwd -> Downloads/Battleship

+To run the program type: python3 main.py [name]